Competitive Network Operators of Canada

 The Competitive Network Operators of Canada (CNOC) (Opérateurs de Réseaux Concurrentiels Canadiens (ORCC)) is an organisation of over 30 independent Canadian telecommunications providers.
 It often lobbies to the CRTC and other regulatory bodies to represent the interest of its members in matter of high-speed Internet accessibility, VoIP industry regulations, anti-monopoly market competitiveness, and privacy of customer information.
-CNOC's current president and chairman is Matt Stein, also CEO of Distributel.
+CNOC's current president and chairman is Paul Andersen, also President of Egate Networks.

 Members

 As of March 2022, companies which are active CNOC members are: